shinyorg/framework/readme.md

 * Localization - a simple to use localization framework that can be used everywhere including your viewmodels!
 Localization DONE RIGHT!
 * Global Navigator - allows you to inject a global navigator that you can use safely from your Shiny delegates.
 Will ignore navigation requests when in the background
 * Global Command Exception Handler - do you like ReactiveCommand, so do I... this little service brings together Shiny's logging services + localization (from above) + dialogs (also from above) into one singular place
+* ViewModel Validation using Data Annotations by default (but can be changed to 3rd party by implementing IValidationService)

 ## Nugets